People Power Revolution: Aborted military coup

-Appeal of Butz Aquino and Cardinal Sin
+Appeals by Butz Aquino and Cardinal Sin

 Butz Aquino (left) and Cardinal Jaime Sin (right) issued separate exhortations to the public through Radio Veritas that have since been credited with initiating the revolution.

-On the evening of February 22, after receiving confirmation of Enrile and Ramos' defection from Quezon City, assemblywoman Cecilia Muñoz-Palma, and activist and former actor Butz Aquino proceeded to Camp Aguinaldo to attend their second press conference.
+On the evening of February 22, after receiving confirmation of Enrile and Ramos' defection from Quezon City assemblywoman Cecilia Muñoz-Palma, activist and former actor Butz Aquino proceeded to Camp Aguinaldo to attend their second press conference.
 Upon offering his assistance to the two, Enrile answered: "We need all the support we can get."
-After the conference, Aquino asked permission from Radio Veritas reporter Jun Taña to speak on the air through telephone, upon which he issued a call-to-action for the public, including his "friends in ATOM, BANDILA and FSDM", to gather at the Isetann department store in Quezon City and begin a march to Camp Aguinaldo.
+After the conference, Aquino asked permission from Radio Veritas reporter Jun Taña to speak on the air through telephone, upon which he issued a call-to-action for the public, including his "friends in ATOM, BANDILA and FSDM", to gather at the Isetann department store on Aurora Boulevard in Cubao, Quezon City, and begin a march southward to Camp Aguinaldo.

-Some minutes after Aquino's statement, Cardinal Sin went on Radio Veritas and issued another call-to-action, exhorting Filipinos to aid Enrile and Ramos by going to the section of EDSA between Camp Crame and Aguinaldo and giving them emotional support, food and other supplies.
+Some minutes after Aquino's statement, Cardinal Jaime Sin, the 30th Archbishop of Manila, went on Radio Veritas and issued another call-to-action, exhorting Filipinos to aid Enrile and Ramos by going to the section of EDSA between Camp Crame and Aguinaldo and giving them emotional support, food and other supplies.
 For many, this seemed an unwise decision since civilians would not stand a chance against a dispersal by government troops.
 Many people, especially priests and nuns, still trooped to EDSA.